tmtsoftware/csw/docs/src/main/create-component.md

 ### Component Configuration (ComponentInfo)

 Component configuration contains details needed to spawn a component.
 This configuration resides in a configuration file for a particular component.
-The sample for a HCD is as follows:
+The sample for HCD is as follows:

 ```
 {